ashley-hart/dpll-miniproject/progress-log.md

    - Meeting with Matt

    #### July 7th, 2020
+   - Send Matt a list of titles.

    #### July 8th, 2020
    - DEADLINE FOR TITLE SUBMISSION.
+   - Ph.D.
+Student Meeting @ 9AM
    - (TODO) Set up UVA portal for heavier code testing

    #### July 9th, 2020
+   - Squash bugs.

    #### July 10th, 2020
+   - Meeting with Matt @ 11AM
+   - Demonstrate each verison of the tool with a set of benchmarks
+   - Submit a draft of the abstract to Dr. Dwyer